fntechgit/full-schedule-widget/README.md

    showSendEmail    = show/hide button to email speaker

    triggerAction    = method that will take an ACTION and a payload as params and will return a promise.

+   showSync         = flag to show or hide sync button, default to false

+   modalSyncTitle   = title copy for modal sync functionality

+   modalSyncText    = body copy for modal sync functionality

 ## PUBLISH TO NPM: